-Financial instruments carried in these financial statements principally include cash and cash equivalents, rent receivable, and accrued expenses and other liabilities.
+Financial instruments carried in these financial statements principally include cash and cash equivalents, investments, rent receivable, accrued expenses and other liabilities, unearned rental and short term borrowings.
 Financial assets and liabilities are offset, and net amounts reported in the financial statements when the REIT has a legally enforceable right to set off the recognized amounts and intends either to settle on a net basis or to realize the asset and liability simultaneously.